jose-elias-alvarez/null-ls.nvim/README.md

 similar solutions.
 If you notice that performance is worse with null-ls than with an alternative, please open an issue!

+### I am seeing a `vim.lsp.buf.formatting_sync: timeout` error message

+This seems to be an issue, when the formatter you are trying to use, takes a longer time than the default timeout value of the `formatting_sync` function.
+This is an automatic mechanism, so that if you are using the formatting after writing a buffer, you are not stuck in the editor until the formatting is ready.
+You might want to increase the timeout in your formatting_sync call (second parameter).

 ## Tests

 The test suite includes unit and integration tests and depends on plenary.nvim.